ushelp/EasyQRCodeJS/readme.md

     // =====  Drawing method
     /*
-    drawer: 'canvas', // Which drawing method to use. 'canvas', 'svg'. default is 'canvas' */
+    drawer: 'canvas' // Which drawing method to use. 'canvas', 'svg'. default is 'canvas' */

 }